vanessacor/my-site/content/experiments/mySite.md

 The decision of building it with React was based only in the fact that I wanted to consolidate my React skills.

-The content is written in [Markdown files](link!!!
-To the girth content/ folder), with a bit of "front matter" to store metadata.
-The content is read at build time by a little [npm script](link!!!
-To GitHub src file) that relies on [markdown.it](https://www.npmjs.com/package/markdown-it) to handle the markdown to html conversion and then stores it in a local json file.
+The content is written in [Markdown files](https://github.com/vanessacor/my-site/tree/master/content), with a bit of "front matter" to store metadata.
+The content is read by a little [npm script](https://github.com/vanessacor/my-site/blob/master/build/getFileData.js) that relies on [markdown.it](https://www.npmjs.com/package/markdown-it) to handle the markdown to html conversion and then [stores it](https://github.com/vanessacor/my-site/blob/master/build/getContent.js) in a local json file.

-This allows me to easily to keep my list of projects updated.
+This allows me to easily keep my list of projects updated.
 And it was also fun to build!

 It's deployed on [AWS S3](https://aws.amazon.com/s3/?nc=sn&loc=0) and distributed on [CloudFront](https://aws.amazon.com/cloudfront/?nc2=type_a).

-#### What have I learnt:
+#### What I learnt:

 - Parse markdown files and extract metadata
 - AWS - host and deploy a static website on S3;